pinglamb/math/vector-calculus/green-stokes-theorems.md

 Stokes' Theorem thus states that the flux of $\nabla \times \mathbf{F}$ across an open surface $S$ is equal to the circulation of $\mathbf{F}$ round the bounding curve $C$.

-Stoke's Theorem also gives us another intuition for the meaning of curl.
+Stokes' Theorem also gives us another intuition for the meaning of curl.
 By integrating $\nabla \times \mathbf{F}$ over a small enough surface such that $\nabla \times \mathbf{F}$ is approximately constant, we have

 $$